Dark Survivor Awakened

 Even in her skeletal state, it was not big enough for her to squeeze through.

-The nails were even slower to regenerate.
+Her nails were even slower to regenerate.

 No matter, as long as the pain was gone, she could continue.

-But to get to where she could find it, she needed to discover a way out of where she was.
 The water delivery system suggested that there were people living above ground.
 She was not far from civilization.
 And where there were people, there was food.

 She also needed clothing to cover her nakedness.
 Not that there was much to see.
 The way she looked now, humans would run away screaming in horror, thinking her a walking dead—an animated corpse.